 I was first called as Senior Minister to the UU Church of Buffalo in 2000.
 The congregation is at the heart of the vibrant Elmwood Village neighborhood, where Buffalo’s working class meets its world-class arts and music communities.

 The Buffalo congregation has a great heritage of music and worship and its ministers being active in public advocacy for justice.
 I continued that legacy by publicly advocating for women’s reproductive rights, mental wellness, and marriage equality.

 I fell in love with interim ministry when I served our UU Fellowship in Corvallis, Oregon.
-I've since served in interim ministries in Canton, NY, and Rochester, NY.
-I currently am serving as the Interim Minister of the Unitarian Church of Baton Rouge.
-I love the challenge of interim ministry because it requires specialized skills in managing change in congregations and requires all the skills of settled ministry, too.
+I've since served in interim ministries in Canton, NY, Rochester, NY, and the Unitarian Church of Baton Rouge.
+I am currently the Interim Minister of All Souls Unitarian Church in Indianapolis.

 All of the congregations I’ve served have a unique culture, history, and justice ministry in the larger community.
-It's a joyful adventure getting to know each congregation and the larger community around it.
+I find much joy in the adventure of getting to know each congregation and the larger communities around them.

 Rev. Joel Miller